See how these local retired police dogs are rewarded

 - Utah, police officer Eli Robertson and K-9 Dutch

-To help support other Howling Heroes, please consider supporting our canine heroes with donations by visiting the VFR Foundation website.
+To help support other Howling Heroes, please consider supporting our canine heroes by visiting the VFR Foundation website.

 About Howling Heroes